KtwoMK/KryspinJemiolo/README.md

 </h3>

 <h2 align="center">
-I'm an aspiring Full-Stack Web Developer 💻!
+I'm an aspiring backend developer 💻!
 </h2>

 I am a 16 year old student from Poland, studying IT in England.
 I love working out, listening to music, reading, and researching web development.
-My dream is to one day work as a full-stack developer for a big hosting company
+My dream is to one day work as a backend developer for a big hosting company
 </br>
 </br>
 ### 🤝 Connect with me: